 Pomegranates are considered a lucky food to eat in Turkey at New Year’s Eve for two very noteworthy reasons.
 Firstly, the round shape of the sweet seeds resembles coins and therefore prosperity.
 While, secondly, the red color of the fruit is believed to symbolize a healthy heart as well as the promise of fertility for the person eating it.

-The country of the Philippines takes much significance from the shape of the grape, where the coin-like fruit is a welcome guest at New Year’s parties as long as it’s eaten in quantities of 13 (a lucky number).
+The country of the Philippines takes much significance from the shape of the grape, where the coin-like fruit is a welcome guest at New Year’s parties as long as it’s eaten in quantities of 13, a lucky number.
 While in Spain, 12 grapes are eaten to bring luck for each coming month of the New Year.
 However, pay attention to the taste of each grape.
 It is believed that if one is bitter, you need to watch out for that month.

 In Italy, most New Year’s revelers will nosh on bowls of green lentils with sausage in hopes of a year of prosperity.
 The lentils, which swell when cooked, are believed to symbolize coins or wealth.

-In China, fish and abundance go hand in hand.
-In fact, eating fish is considered good luck as long as the fish is served whole (with the head and tail still attached)—which symbolizes a prosperous year from “beginning to end.”
+In Asian culture, fish and abundance go hand in hand.
+In fact, eating fish is considered good luck as long as the fish is served whole with the head and tail still attached.
+This is believed to symbolizes a prosperous year from beginning to end.